juntotechnologies/freelims/docs/database_management.md

 ### Backup Locations

+Backups are stored in dedicated shared drives for better data management and security:

+- **Development backups**: `/Users/Shared/ADrive/freelims_backups`
+- **Production backups**: `/Users/Shared/SDrive/freelims_backups`

+This ensures that:
-Backups are stored in the `backups/database/` directory in the repository root.
+1. Backups are kept separate from the code repository
+2. Development data (which may contain test data) is stored in ADrive
+3. Production data (which contains actual business data) is stored in SDrive
+4. Backups are not accidentally committed to Git

 Each backup includes:
 - `.dump` file: PostgreSQL database dump that can be restored
 - `.meta` file: Contains metadata about the backup (timestamp, database name, etc.)